jeffreyadams/atlasofliegroups-docs/library/axis/types.rst

 CartanClass
 ++++++++++++

-``CartanClass`` represents class of Cartan subgroups within an inner class.
+``CartanClass`` represents all the conjugacy classes of Cartan subgroups  of real groups in an inner class.

 For a specific real group :math:`G = Sp(4,R)`, one can ask **atlas** what are the Cartan classes that are in the same inner class::